Top 10 pros and cons of electric cars

 Additionally, electric cars usually operate more efficiently and use less energy in stop-and-go city traffic.

-Cons of electric cars
+Disadvantages of electric cars

-Although electric cars have more than their share of advantages, it's worth noting that they are not without their drawbacks.
+Although electric cars have more than their share of advantages, it's worth noting they are not without their drawbacks.
 The following are a few of the disadvantages of electric cars:

 Finding charging stations can be challenging